MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 Establish systems to measure compliance using clear metrics.
 - Regularly measure compliance for feature level development.
 Feature compliance generally should be measured with higher frequency and smaller granularity, sometimes even on the developer's system or at code commit/merge time.
 - Periodically evaluate security for the broader product in which a feature or component is being consumed.
-Broader evaluations typically will be done with lower frequency and broader granularity, such as at module or system testing time.
+Broader evaluations typically are done with lower frequency and broader granularity, such as at module or system testing time.

 *Scale*